speedvoltage/hl2mp-essential-fixes/README.md

 ## Will Sourcemod work with the binaries?

-To some extent, but due to virtual tables being shifted, a lot of Sourcemod functions are no longer working and require new signatures.
+To some extent, but due to virtual table offsets being shifted, a lot of Sourcemod functions are no longer working and require new signatures.
 I will not be providing support for Sourcemod issues since this is beyond the scope of those binaries.

 ## Will the server administration tools conflict with SM?